chintakindijasnavi-sudo/Customer_Shopping_Behavior_Analysis/README.md

 The analysis revealed that male customers drive significantly more revenue than female customers, contributing over 2x the total spend.
 When it comes to age, Young Adults (18–31) are the highest-value segment — both in revenue and number of purchases — followed by Middle Aged customers, while Adult and Senior segments contribute the least.
 Despite having a subscription program in place, subscribers and non-subscribers spend almost the same amount per visit, meaning the program is not influencing purchasing behavior.
 Similarly, discounts are not driving higher spend — customers with and without discounts show nearly identical average purchase amounts, suggesting margins are being lost with no real return.
 Clothing dominates the product mix at 45% of total revenue, with clear hero products in every category driving the bulk of orders.
 Seasonally, Fall is the strongest period while Summer consistently underperforms.
 Perhaps the most critical finding — loyal repeat buyers are not converting to subscriptions.
 With nearly 1,800 repeat customers choosing to remain unsubscribed, there is a clear gap in the retention strategy that the business needs to address.

 ## Business Recommendations
 Based on the findings, here are six actionable recommendations for the business:
-1. Fix the Subscription Program :
-Since subscribers spend the same as non-subscribers, the program needs stronger incentives — exclusive discounts, free shipping thresholds, or early product access to give customers a real reason to subscribe.
+1.Fix the Subscription Program: Since subscribers spend the same as non-subscribers, the program needs stronger incentives — exclusive discounts, free shipping thresholds, or early product access to give customers a real reason to subscribe.
-2. Convert Loyal Repeat Buyers :
-Nearly 1,800 repeat buyers are non-subscribers.
+2.Convert Loyal Repeat Buyers: Nearly 1,800 repeat buyers are non-subscribers.
 A targeted campaign such as "You've shopped with us 6 times — unlock Premium benefits" could significantly grow subscription revenue without acquiring new customers.
-3. Stop Blanket Discounting :
-Discounts are not increasing spend — they are only cutting margins.
+3.Stop Blanket Discounting: Discounts are not increasing spend — they are only cutting margins.
 Replace flat discounts with conditional offers to incentivize higher basket sizes instead.
-4. Focus on the 56–70 Age Segment :
-This is the highest-value customer group.
-Tailored product recommendations, personalized email campaigns, and loyalty perks designed specifically for this segment can further grow revenue here.
-5. Build a Summer Strategy :
+4.Double Down on the Young Adult Segment: Young Adults (18–31) are the highest-value customer group in both revenue and purchase volume.
+Since they're also the segment most likely to respond to digital engagement, pairing loyalty perks and personalized recommendations for this group with the subscription push (recommendation #1) could compound both revenue and retention gains.
-Summer underperforms every other season by $4,000–$5,000.
+5.Build a Summer Strategy: Summer underperforms every other season by $4,000–$5,000.
 Targeted summer collections, flash sales, or seasonal bundles can close that gap and smooth out revenue across the year.
-6. Attract Younger Customers :
-The 18–25 segment is the lowest-spending group.
-Social media campaigns, trend-driven products, and flexible payment options can reduce purchase friction and grow this segment over time.
+6.Re-engage the Adult and Senior Segments: These are currently the lowest-spending age groups.
+Since they already show established purchasing habits, targeted re-engagement — such as personalized offers based on past purchase history — may be more effective than broad acquisition campaigns aimed at bringing in entirely new customers.

 ## Conclusion
 This project analyzes customer shopping behavior across 3,900 transactions to help a retail business better understand its customers, products, and revenue drivers.